 All candidates need to pay the test fee:

 Your diploma will have the words "State of Florida" and "High School Diploma" on it.
 It is just as valid as the diplomas given at any state high school.

 At least 16 years of age.
 Students who are 16 or 17 years old are eligible to prepare for the test at the college as long as they have parental approval and a high school withdrawal form signed by their high school principal.

 You must complete the Test for Adult Basic Education (TABE).
 There is a one-time fee of $10 for taking the TABE.

-Bring a valid government issued photo ID.
+Bring your test results and a valid government issued photo ID for registration.

 You will need to secure a student ID number through a campus Student Center.

 A GED staff member will provide you with your schedule.

 Yes.
 Home-study students must comply with the same requirements as students who are no longer attending Miami-Dade County Public Schools.

 The GED program is a blended course.
 There are instructors and tutors available to answer questions and assist students in the use of the computers.
 It is also possible to use paper and pencil materials for students who wish to do so.